Personalized PCA: Decoupling Shared and Unique Features: Does Algorithm Recover the Local and Global Truth?

 \end{theorem}

 Despite the nonconvex constraints in \eqref{eqn:problem}, Algorithm \ref{alg:consensus} provably converges to stationary points, regardless of initial conditions.
-The $\frac{1}{R}$ convergence rate is comparable to the result in literature \citep{mingyiconsensus}.
+The $\frac{1}{R}$ convergence rate is comparable to the rate in literature \citep{mingyiconsensus}.

-Our algorithm handles global and local principal components at the same time, and attains the stationary points of both principal components.
+Our algorithm handles global and local PCs at the same time and attains stationary points of both components.
 In the following section, we will show the proof sketch of Theorem \ref{thm:sublinearconvergence}.
-The complete proof is relegated to Appendix \ref{ap:proofforlinearconvergence}.
+The complete proof is relegated to Appendix \ref{ap:proofforsublinearconvergence}.